 Next will come something that makes a screeching type of noise—usually, I use an old type of mailbox that has a bent door so that it makes a noise.
 I lead him up to it and try to open it; this goes on for about 7 days.

 In England, they call this sacking out.
 Cowboys just call it “getting the boogers out,” and it does work.
 The horse can't enjoy a good ride if he is scared of his surroundings, but once the fear has been realized to be nothing at all, then he can enjoy a good ride.

 Praise and Treats Work Wonders

 I have also used imprint training and brought the concept into all of my training to some extent.
-This is interacting with the horse and praising him when he successfully completes a task.
+This means interacting with the horse and praising him when he successfully completes a task.
 This can also involve giving treats, such as a carrot or apple slices.

 Just as a caution, you should know that you shouldn‘t give more than two carrots per day!
-Too many carrots can cause an impaction in the intestines, so mix it up with apples also and other treats too.
+Too many carrots can cause an impaction in the intestines, so mix it up with apples and other treats too.
 Major likes turnips!
-Remember that the main thing is for the horse to imprint with you, so praise and a positive attitude are more important than any kind of treats.
+Remember that the main thing is for the horse to imprint with you, so praise and a positive attitude are more important than any kind of treat.

 Happy Horses Miss Riding as Much as Good Riders Do

-We have just received about 17" of rain and right now everything is muddy beyond belief.
+We have just received about 17" of rain, and right now, everything is muddy beyond belief.
 Major had to go into the barn along with Apache because of the mud in the round pens.
-When I go to feed them they are safe in their stalls but Major's eyes fix on me the second I enter the barn.
-He puts his ears straight up until I tell him “Not today!”
+When I go to feed them, they are safe in their stalls, but Major's eyes fix on me the second I enter the barn.
+He puts his ears straight up until I tell him, “Not today!”
 Then he looks away.
-I know that he misses going for rides, and I am ready as soon that the mud is gone and it is much drier so we can go riding again even if it is just to look at the daisies.
+I know that he misses going for rides, and I am ready as soon that the mud is gone and it is much drier so we can go riding again, even if it is just to look at the daisies.